top of page

 Real-Life Example: Boiler Sizing Optimization in Action

-A 4-bedroom house built around 2010 with an average heat loss of 8.5 kW, one bath, and one shower.
-The typical installation for such a home is a 33 kW combi boiler, factory-set to 20 kW for heating.
-However, the actual required power is only 8.5 kW!
+Consider a 4-bedroom house built around 2010.
+It has an average heat loss of 8.5 kW with one bath and one shower.
+The typical setup for such a home is a 33 kW combi boiler, often factory-set to 20 kW for heating.
+However, the required power is only 8.5 kW!

 Annual Cost Breakdown (Gas Price: £0.09/kWh)